 We asked MKTod what inspired her to write Unravelled:

 At the age of seventy-five, my grandmother died on the way to her second wedding.
 I had often thought such a dramatic curtain on life would make a good story and one day, I decided to write about her life.
 This was at a time when I had become a ‘trailing spouse’ living in Hong Kong, away from family and friends and had very little to do.

 I’m impulsive so I plunged right in drafting a prologue set on the day of her death with the thought that the story would then go back to the 1920s when she met my grandfather.
 I soon realized that to create a story based on the lives of my grandparents, I would have to understand WWI, the Depression and WWII.

 My research led me to read soldiers’ diaries lovingly transcribed by relatives to honour long ago sacrifice.
 I found regiments maintaining information about those who served in WWI, the weapons used and uniforms worn, the rations eaten and songs sung.
 A world of chaos and bungling and death emerged and I became utterly captivated.

 I discovered that my grandfather had been involved with a spy training camp in a secret location fifty miles from Toronto.
 I was really intrigued and as part of writing Unravelled, I researched as much as I could about WWII spy training and incorporated some of this into the storyline.

 MK Tod writes historical fiction and blogs about all aspects of the genre at A Writer of History.
-Her debut novel, Unravelled is available in paperback and e-book formats from Amazon.
+Her novel, Unravelled is available in paperback and e-book formats from Amazon.